 Employees (not workers) are eligible for a Statutory Maternity Leave of 52 weeks:

 Employees do not have to take 52 weeks but they must take two weeks’ leave after their baby is born.

 Statutory Maternity Pay (SMP) is paid for up to 39 weeks:

 Employers can reclaim 92% of employees’ Statutory Maternity Pay (SMP) from the Her Majesty’s Revenue and Customs (HMRC).

 When an employee takes time off because their partner is having a baby, adopting a child, or having a baby through a surrogacy arrangement, as the father they might be eligible for:

-Employees can take two weeks of leave from the first day of their employment for each child who has died before they turned 18 or was stillborn after 24 weeks if they are eligible.
-Eligible employees may be paid statutory parental bereavement pay at either £151.97 a week or 90% of average weekly earnings (whichever is lower).
+Employees can take two weeks of leave from the first day of employment for each child who has died before they turn 18 or is stillborn after 24 weeks if they are eligible.
+Eligible employees may be paid statutory parental bereavement pay at either £172.48 a week or 90% of average weekly earnings (whichever is lower).

 The National Health Service (NHS), the UK’s healthcare system, provides almost all healthcare for citizens and residents.
 This is covered by the government and National Insurance.

-In the UK, employers are obliged to grant mandatory life insurance and working accident insurance to employees.
+In the UK, employers are obliged to grant mandatory life insurance and work accident insurance to employees.
 The policy must cover them for at least £5 million and come from an authorized insurer.